 Photo booths are easy high school fundraising ideas.

 Photo booths are nostalgic and fun high school fundraising ideas.
-They can work as a stand alone fundraiser or as an added activity at almost any event: a talent show, school merchandise sale, etc.
+They can work as a stand-alone fundraiser or as an added activity at almost any event, such as a talent show or school merchandise sale.

 Host a benefit concert to raise money for your high school.

 If you’re like us, benefit concerts mean convincing some well-known group to come sing at your high school.
-That’s definitely an option!
-But, you can also reach out to high school students or local musicians and host an entirely local benefit concert.
+That’s an option!
+But you can also reach out to high school students or local musicians and host an entirely local benefit concert.

 A community night is a fun way to introduce students and their families to your high school.

-A community night is basically a fair that takes place at your high school.
-Think of it as a fun night that everyone’s invited to and that makes raising funds easy.
+A community night is a fair that takes place at your high school.
+It's a fun night that everyone is invited to, making raising funds easy.

 Games, food, crafts, walking tours of the school that tell forgotten or famous stories, a photo booth, an eating contest, a community yard sale, the list of possibilities is as long as your creativity … and volunteer numbers.